unixsurfer/haproxystats/README.rst

 programs.
 Because haproxystats-process is CPU bound program, CPU Affinity is configured using systemd.
 By default it pins the workers to the last CPUs.
-You should take care of pinning haproxy processes to other CPUs in order to avoid haproxystats-process *stealling* CPU cycles from haproxy.
+You should take care of pinning haproxy processes to other CPUs in order to avoid haproxystats-process *stealing* CPU cycles from haproxy.
 In production servers you usually pin the first 80% of CPUs to haproxy processes and you leave the rest of CPUs for other processes.
 The default template of puppet module enforces this logic.